 Tribes Halt Major Copper Mine on Ancestral Lands in Arizona

-Mining corporation Hudbay Minerals has proposed to dig a mile-wide open-pit copper mine in the Santa Ritas, burying dozens of sites sacred to the Tribes under 1.8 billion tons of toxic waste.
-Construction of the mine, called Rosemont, would raze ancestral Hohokam burial grounds, a historic Hohokam village, and vital mountain springs.
+Mining corporation Hudbay Minerals Inc. proposed to dig a mile-wide open-pit copper mine in the Santa Ritas that would have buried dozens of Tribal sacred sites under 1.8 billion tons of toxic waste.
+Construction of the mine, called Rosemont, would have destroyed the ancient village and burial grounds of the Hohokam people, ancestors of modern Tribes who lived and farmed the deserts of Southwestern Arizona.

-For three years, Earthjustice has represented the Tohono O’odham in fighting Hudbay’s ill-conceived mine.
-In 2019, the Tribe successfully defeated the company’s attempt to bulldoze the eastern side of the Santa Rita Mountains in a lawsuit joined by the Hopi and Pascua Yaqui Tribes.
-That victory was recently upheld in court in a ruling that overturns the U.S Forest Service's "arbitrary and capricious" approval of the mine.
+For over four years, Earthjustice has represented the Tribes in fighting Hudbay’s ill-conceived mine.
+In 2019, the Tribes successfully defeated the company’s attempt to bulldoze the eastern side of the Santa Rita Mountains.
+That victory was recently upheld by the Ninth Circuit of Appeals, which concluded that the U.S Forest Service “arbitrarily and capriciously” approved the mine based on a fundamental misunderstanding of the governing law.

 “This landmark decision further validates that Rosemont’s foreign owners have neither the legal right nor the valid mining claims for their proposed plan to destroy sacred sites beneath a mountain of poisonous mine waste,” said Tohono O’odham Nation Chairman Ned Norris Jr. “The ruling thoroughly dismantles the error-riddled process and reinforces the importance of protecting these sites and the entire region’s water supply.
 As decisive as this decision is, Rosemont’s foreign investors will likely continue to try and profit through environmental and cultural destruction.
 We must not allow this to happen.”